Estrogen deficiency unlikely

 An estrogen deficiency is extremely rare!
 What many do not know: estrogens can be produced in almost every cell in our body.
 The body can basically produce estrogen from testosterone through an enzyme called aromatase.
 This makes it difficult to get into an estrogen deficiency even for a woman without ovaries.
 This is because the amount of estrogens that can be produced in the tissue is adjusted to the amount of estrogens that the ovaries would have produced if necessary.

 Hormonal problems – a modern nuisance

 Note that humans should have a body temperature of 37 degrees Celsius (or even a little higher, in women at least during ovulation).
 Nowadays this temperature is only reached by children.
 Cellulite, a sign of hormonal imbalance and acidity, was not known even in overweight people in the first half of the 20th century.
 Food intolerance was also extremely rare.

 Xenoestrogens and Testosterone

-You now know that the condition of men in the western world looks bad: A meta-analysis that comprised 7,500 studies showed that the sperm counts of men from western countries halved in the last 40 years Has.
+You know by now that the state of men in the Western world looks bad: A meta-analysis that included 7500 studies found that sperm counts of men from Western countries have halved in the last 40 years.
 It is currently falling 1.4% every year.
 Testosterone levels also drop annually.
-A 30-year-old man in the 1960s had significantly higher testosterone levels than a 30-year-old man today.
+A 30-year-old man in the 1960s had much higher testosterone levels than a 30-year-old man today.